demisto/content-docs/README.md

 Start writing docs...

 ## Generating Reference Docs
 Reference docs are generated from the Demisto Content repository: https://github.com/demisto/content .
+To generate the docs we use [pipenv](https://github.com/pypa/pipenv).
+Make sure to install pipenv by running: `pip3 install pipenv`.

 When working locally you can generate the reference docs by running:
 ```
 npm run reference-docs
 ```